hweidner/check-mk-goodies/README.md

 The ''mhz'' handles the "CPU MHz" output of the [lscpu](https://linux.die.net/man/1/lscpu) command, which is usually the current frequency of the first processor.
 On modern processors, the frequency is dynamically adjusted according to the system load.
-The output is therefore dynamic, the script should be executed on every Check_MK agent run.
+The output is therefore dynamic, the script should be executed on every Checkmk agent run.

-The output also contains performance data, so Check_MK shows up the history of the mhz value as a diagram.
+The output also contains performance data, so Checkmk shows up the history of the mhz value as a diagram.

 Note that the script is usually executed in a series of other scripts/programs started by the Linux agent.
 The measured CPU frequency can therefore be higher than the average on the system.

-Example output in Check_MK console:
+Example output in Checkmk console:

 ![mhz example](img/mhz.png "mhz example")